knath2000/gentedekhorasan/memory-bank/projectbrief.md

 This monorepo currently contains the following key applications/services:

--   **`apps/luminous-verses-expo`**: The cross-platform mobile application (Expo/React Native) for iOS and Android.
+-   **`apps/quranexpo-web`**: The web application (Astro) for users to connect with the Quran.
--   **`apps/quran-data-api`**: The Vercel Serverless Functions API, responsible for serving Quranic text, translations, and metadata from a Neon PostgreSQL database and Vercel Edge Config.
+-   **`apps/quran-data-api`**: The Vercel Serverless Functions API, responsible for serving Quranic text, translations, and metadata from a Neon PostgreSQL database.
 -   **`packages/quran-types`**: A shared package for TypeScript types and interfaces used across the monorepo.

 ## 4. Key Features (Monorepo Level)